 Embedded on the module are direct editing knobs that are a convenient modification of sound.
 With the knobs, you can play around with the level, instrumental, tuning, and muffling functionalities.

 The level knob allows you to change the volume of each pad individually.
 Its tuning knob helps you to dial up the pitch you want.

-Furthermore, the module has three trigger inputs, and auxiliaries and two direct outputs that are great for live mixes and performances.
-You can also control the master, phones, and backing happens from a central point.
+Furthermore, the module has three trigger inputs, auxiliaries and two direct outputs that are great for live mixes and performances.
+You can control the master, phones, and backing happens from a central point.

-They also included a USB port to connect to a computer.
+The module includes a USB port to connect to a computer.
 The metronome makes it an excellent practicing tool.

 If you are looking for a 9-piece drum kit, then this is a suitable selection for you.
-It’s a high-quality series that is somehow accessible.

 The quality that Yamaha offers with this kit can be seen in just about any of its elements, no matter how tiny they are.
 Because of this, it’s one of the kits professionals trust the most.